-Well, the simple answer to that question is a No!
+Well, the simple answer to that question is No!
 They are not all compatible.
-In order for a certain hard drive to be compatible, your motherboard needs to have the right interface (SATA or PCIe), the right slots, and the right form factor for the drive bay (the physical placeholder where you would install the hard drive).
+For a specific hard drive to be consistent, your motherboard must have the correct interface (SATA or PCIe), slots, and form factor for the drive bay (the physical placeholder where you would install the hard drive).

-This can all be a bit confusing for a newcomer, for this reason, you have to first understand a few basic aspects about hard drives.
+This can all be confusing for a newcomer; for this reason, you must first understand a few essential aspects of hard drives.

-The second important aspect you need to understand are the different types of hard drives AND their form factors.
-There are basically three kinds of hard drives:
+The second important aspect you need to understand is the different types of hard drives AND their form factors.
+There are three kinds of hard drives: